Chinmayee770/bob_hackathon/README.md

 ## Banker Side:
-## Desc:
+## Description:
-- We can see how applications are categorised using ml model and  even a loan approval score is calculated so that they could be approved or declined.
+- We can see how applications are categorised using ML model and  even a loan approval score is calculated so that they these applications can be approved or declined.
 - Even mails could be sent as shown below to customers through the dashboard itself to user on the basis of risk, like much more interest rate for risky users or rejection mails etc

 ![Wireframe - 2](https://github.com/ANUJT65/bob_hackathon/assets/123918593/bd72c41d-ef22-4a80-a86a-936aee510497)

-## Desc:
+## Description:
 - Here we could see categorization of incoming emails, which could be handled by respective departments and queries could be solved immediately boosting customer confidence.
 ![Wireframe - 3](https://github.com/ANUJT65/bob_hackathon/assets/123918593/128c5c3c-966d-449d-859f-1ea5e7d6ba1b)

-#### Desc:
+#### Description:
 - This is one of our more innovative way of using generative ai where you could query the  database in natural language and get access to **read only** information
 - Here you could also do analytics of the attached document or retrieved documents using pandas agent and azure gen ai whose basic implementation is provided in this repo.